JinDu4928/The-Marginal-Contribution-of-Alpha191-Factors-on-Non-A-Share-Market/README.md

 ├── REPRODUCE_read_only.ipynb            # Reproduction instructions (read-only version)
 ├── REPRODUCE.ipynb                      # Reproduction instructions
 └── usa_returns.py                       # A function for calculating Jensen dataset factor returns
-NOTE: Files not listed in the table above are considered intermediate files generated during computation.
+NOTE: 1.
+Files not listed in the table above are considered intermediate files generated during computation.
+      2. Due to confidentiality reasons, document CompleteMapping.parquet, SPXConstituentsDaily.parquet, SPXConstituentsPrices.parquet, and SPXPrices.parquet can not be provided, please add them all to the folder 'data' to make sure the operation of the process.
 ```